wangf1/DemoIssueOfErrorProne/README.md

 This is expected, as the RestrictedApiApplication.java file contains a restricted method.

 Uncomment out the `@EnableAccessRestrictedApi` annotation in the RestrictedApiApplication.java file, and run `mvn clean install` again, build will succeed.

+# Should not be Maven issue

+If you comment out `<arg>-Xplugin:ErrorProne</arg>` from the pom.xml file, build will succeed.
+This demonstrates that the issue is not with Maven, since Maven can pickup
+`-Xplugin:ErrorProne` compiler argument.